Pica-Eduard-Ionut/Ruby-on-Rails-Forum-Project/README.md

 Bundler (gem install bundler if not installed)

-A database system (SQLite, PostgreSQL, or MySQL); I used SQLite while making this project.
+A database system (SQLite, PostgreSQL, or MySQL)

 Setup